ayush110404/Hangman/README.md

 This is a beginner freindly game made using c++

 ## HOW TO PLAY
-it have set of word which you need to guess to protect the man from dying
+It has a set of words which you need to guess to protect the man from hanging and dying.

 ### SET OF WORDS
 <ul>